Fahey Continues Last Season’s Form

 Fahey is adamant he’ll keep his team to a ceiling of 30, even when the new talent stream comes online.

-The culling Fahey already employs will become even harsher as he moves on older dogs to concentrate on age group races like the derbies and oaks.
+The culling Fahey already employs will become even harsher as he moves on older dogs to concentrate on age races like the derbies and oaks.

 Even punters’ friends like $90,000 earner Fanta Claws will be struggling to keep their places in the boutique kennel.